Data Structures | Macros | Typedefs | Functions

 The first element found, or 0 if none.

-void* tommy_trie_inplace_remove_existing ( tommy_trie_inplace trie_inplace,
+TOMMY_API void * tommy_trie_inplace_remove_existing ( tommy_trie_inplace trie_inplace,

 tommy_trie_inplace_node node